 - D2.2 Drive-train failure root cause analysis.

 The third consortium meeting is planned to take place in July in Portugal and will be hosted by the Instituto de Soldadura e Qualidade (ISQ), one of the project beneficiaries.
 Progress since the last meeting will be discussed, along with current work package tasks, deliverables and reporting updates.
-The first official project review is planned for early 2015, so initial preparations for this will also be discussed at the meeting.
+The first official project review is planned for early 2015.